rage/programming-23/data/part-1/1-getting-started.md

 ## Commenting

-Any line beginning with the pound sign, also known as a hash or a number sign, `#` is a comment.
-This means that any text on that line following the `#` symbol will not in any way affect how the program functions - Python will simply ignore it.
+Any line beginning with the pound sign `#`, also known as a hash or a number sign, is a comment.
+This means that any text on that line following the `#` symbol will not in any way affect how the program functions.
+Python will simply ignore it.

 Comments are used for explaining how a program works, to both the programmer themselves, and others reading the program code.
 In this program a comment explains the calculation performed in the code: